 Nebraska statutes require each school district to keep a continuous census of pupils.
-Each parent or guardian is asked to complete and/or update the following cards: (1) an individual student census card and (2) a family census card naming children in the family.
+Each parent or guardian is asked to complete and/or to update the following cards: (1) an individual student census card and, (2) a family census card naming all children in the family.

-Parents are also asked to provide the following information: (1) report cards and all pertinent records from the previous school, (2) The child's official birth certificate for new student, (a copy will be made by the school), (3) emergency dismissal information, (4) information for a linguistic survey report and (5) proof of address.
+Parents are also asked to provide the following information: (1) report cards and all pertinent records from the previous school, (2) the child's birth certificate for new students. (a copy will be made by the school), (3) emergency dismissal information and, (4) information for a linguistic survey report.